3ml3ml/VetGeo-Main/README.md

 ### Vetgeo is an online cloud veterinary management system

-VetGeo is a new cloud vet management system created and maintained by the Oliver Dolan & his team The current release is FREE!
+VetGeo is a new cloud vet management system

+The software is created and maintained by the Oliver Dolan & his team

+The current release is FREE!

 Stay up to date with the latest release and announcements on Twitter: